turtletiny/Chess/README.md

-# To-Do
+# Case Handling
-- Implement isLegalMoves
-- Win condition
+- Win condition (Checkmate)
+- Moving a piece cannot cannot result in king being exposed
+- Piece captures
+- line of sight
+- stalemate
+- castling through check not allowed
+- castling rights (lost if king moves or if the rook moves)